stefanmuller/ldraw2houdini/README.md

 - **logo on studs:** studs are instanced for extra efficiency
 - **mpd file support:** mpd files contain multiple sub models, referenced by a main model
 - **instancing support:** duplicate bricks are automatically packed and the color is read from the point data
-- **imperfect alignment:** if importing a model, the bricks are not perfectly stacked/aligned to each other, for a more realistic look
+- **imperfections:** if importing a model, the bricks are not perfectly stacked/aligned to each other, for a more realistic look and bricks can randomly yellow due to age.
 - **gaps between bricks:** bricks can be slightly squashed to get tiny gaps between them
 - **slope support** slopes are automatically detected so they can get a grainy texture
 - **bevel and subdivison support:** geometry is automagically cleaned up as much as possible and LDraw lines are used to determine edges that need to be beveled to allow proper subdivision